OneZeroMiner/onezerominer/README.md

       --disable-nvidia
           Disable Nvidia GPUs

-      --disable_telemetry
+      --disable-telemetry
+          Disable data analytics

+      --hashrate-avg <hashrate_avg>
-          Opt out of submitting information to the telemetry server
+          Number of seconds to average the hashrate over.
+Default is 10

+          [default: 10]

   -h, --help
           Print help (see a summary with '-h')